golanm16/music-player/README.md

 # playlist player

-simple playlist that can play your songs
+simple playlist built wtih react and plyr-react that can play your songs

 ### now supports: